Bryan Reynolds Player Props: Pirates vs. Giants

-On Saturday, Bryan Reynolds (batting .179 in his past 10 games) and the Pittsburgh Pirates play the San Francisco Giants, whose starting pitcher will be Alex Cobb.
-First pitch is at 7:05 PM ET.
+The Pittsburgh Pirates and Bryan Reynolds (.250 slugging percentage over his past 10 games, including one homer), battle starter Alex Wood and the San Francisco Giants at PNC Park, Sunday at 12:05 PM ET.

-In his most recent game he had a one-hit performance (1-for-4) against the Giants.
+He had a hitless performance in his previous game (0-for-3) against the Giants.

 Bryan Reynolds Game Info & Props vs. the Giants